BIA-ALCL: 5 questions and answers about a cancer linked to breast implants

 Researchers are not sure why the type of breast implant plays such a key role in developing BIA-ALCL, but there are several theories under investigation regarding the risk associated with textured implants, including:

-- Inflammation of the surrounding
+- Inflammation of the surrounding tissue

 - Possible genetic links